5 Ways to Tackle The Gender Pay Gap & Strengthen Your Company Culture

 Equal pay means that any work given to men and women must be substantially equal for the "same work" or "work of equal value."
 Inequalities based solely on gender are not permitted under Irish law.
 The Equality Act of 2010 states that employers are required to pay men and women the same if the work is the same and/or substantially similar.
 The gender pay gap is the percentage difference between the average hourly wages of all men and women in a company.
 This percentage can also be measured by sector and country.

 According to the European Institute for Gender Equality, Ireland scores 72.2 out of 100 on overall gender equality.
-On the 13th of July 2021, Irish Minister O'Gorman introduced gender pay gap reporting as a legal requirement in Ireland.
-"When it comes to labour market participation, women face far greater barriers than men," the Irish government said.
+On the 13th of July 2021, Irish Minister O'Gorman introduced gender pay gap reporting as a legal requirement in Ireland; "When it comes to labour market participation, women face far greater barriers than men."

 The Gender Pay Gap Act requires employers to provide details of the gender pay gap in their business and identify measures to reduce it.

-Measures of the gender pay gap encompass a wide range of inequalities that women face in access to work, career advancement, and pay, such as sectoral segregation, unequal distribution of paid and unpaid work, the glass ceiling, and wage discrimination.
+Measures of the gender pay gap encompass a wide range of inequalities that women face in access to work, career advancement, and pay, such as sectoral segregation, unequal distribution of paid and unpaid work and wage discrimination.
 Let us remember that women's salaries are as important to household financial health and freedom as men's.
 Bridging the gender gap fosters a sense of social justice and equal opportunity in society.
 It reduces the risk of women's impoverishment and improves the quality of child care and health care, as well as overall economic success.
-Companies that do not address this issue seriously may face consequences in terms of job performance, employee retention and employer branding.
+Companies that do not address this issue seriously may face consequences in terms of job performance and employee retention.

 At Great Place to Work® Ireland, we’ve been studying what makes for fair, great workplaces for women, and our team is lucky to work with companies that are openly acknowledging the issue and doing what they can to address it.
 Among the survey responses of the Best Workplaces in Ireland to the statement "People are paid fairly for the work they do", the responses from women are still 2 points of a percentage less positive than men.